Salesforce Sales Cloud

 • Data model & object review

-Outcome: clear roadmap for fixing Sales Cloud before investing in implementation.
+Outcome: clear roadmap for fixing Sales Cloud before investing in larger engagement.

 • Pipeline & stage redesign